 How to Become a Certified Volleyball Referee in the Ohio Valley Region and Vicinity

 USA Volleyball Referees (formerly USVBA): Certification is through the USAV Region under the supervision of the Regional Referees' Chairperson.
-In the Ohio Valley Region (OVR), required clinics are held at various sites within the region (as announced on the OVR website, www.ovr.org/officiating/clinics.php.
-You must attend a clinic and pass the online, open-book rules and scorer' tests.
+In the Ohio Valley Region (OVR), required pre-season clinics are held at various sites within the region.
+You must attend one of these clinics and pass the online rules and scorer exams.
 You must also pass an evaluation as 1st referee, 2nd referee, and scorer.
 You will be observed during a sanctioned tournament in January or February.
-(See details at www.ovr.org/officiating/prospective.php.)
-If not already a member, you will need to join USAV ($62/year in the OVR), plus submit to a required background screening ($20 every two years).
+If not already a member, you will need to join USAV ($47/year in the OVR), plus submit to a required background screening ($14 every year).

 USA Volleyball National Office, 4065 Sinton Rd., Ste.
 200, Colorado Springs, CO 80907.